Lane Kenworthy, The Good Society

 While big gains may not come until the causes of mental disorders are better understood, we can, even with our current limited knowledge, make lives better for a significant number of people with mental ill-health.
 Particularly valuable would be improved access to cognitive behavioral therapy and medications.

-- National Institute for Mental Health (NIMH), “Mental Illness”; OECD, Health at a Glance 2017, p.
-60; Richard Layard and David M. Clark, Thrive: How Better Mental Health Care Transforms Lives and Saves Money, Princeton University Press, 2015. ↩
+- National Institute for Mental Health (NIMH), “Mental Illness”; H.U.
+Wittchen et al, “The Size and Burden of Mental Disorders and Other Disorders of the Brain in Europe 2010,” European Neuropsychopharmacology, 2011; Richard Layard and David M. Clark, Thrive: How Better Mental Health Care Transforms Lives and Saves Money, Princeton University Press, 2015; OECD, Health at a Glance 2017, p.
+60. ↩

 - Centers for Disease Control (CDC), “Attention-Deficit/Hyperactivity Disorder” and “What Is ADHD?” ↩